Niki (airline): Early years

-In 2003, Niki Lauda, ex-Grand Prix driver and founder of Lauda Air, acquired the former Aero Lloyd Austria operation.
-The airline started operations on 28 November 2003.

-Although Niki was often described as "low-cost", it provided full services, such as free refreshments, newspapers, and baggage.
+In 2003, Niki Lauda, ex-Grand Prix driver and founder of Lauda Air, acquired some Aero Lloyd Austria assets.
+The new airline, branded just Niki, started schedules on 28 November 2003.
+Although the airline was often described as "low-cost", it provided full services, such as free refreshments, newspapers, and baggage.
 It offered a sandwich or a cold snack, soft drinks, juice, tea, and coffee on all short-haul flights as well as on charter routes to Greece, Tunisia, and Turkey.
 On mid-haul charter flights to the Canary Islands and Egypt, all passengers were offered a warm snack.
 Also, gourmet menus from Demel could be ordered before the flight.
 There was also a buy on board service.